-Note In this instrument, certain terms and expressions have the same meaning as they have in the Act and the Regulations.
-These include: AOC, Australian territory, checked baggage and registered.
-The terms dangerous goods accident, dangerous goods incident and Technical Instructions have the meaning as defined in regulation 92.010 of CASR.
-The term UN, followed by a 4-digit number, has the meaning as defined in regulation 92.170 of CASR.
+Note In this instrument, certain terms and expressions have the same meaning as they have in the Civil Aviation Act 1988 and the regulations.
+These include: AOC, Australian territory, CASA, checked baggage and registered.
+The terms dangerous goods accident, dangerous goods incident and Technical Instructions have the meaning given by regulation 92.010 of CASR.
+The term UN, followed by a 4-digit number, has the meaning given by regulation 92.170 of CASR.